chuyval/qqs/q2/README.md

-# Why does proto marshal then unmarshal fail when dependency repository has a vendor directory?
+# Why does proto marshal then unmarshal fail when it is run outside of project containing vendor directory?

-I have a `main.go` file that has a dependency on a different repository with a vendor directory.
-My program attempts to marshal and unmarshal a proto struct located in the other repository like this:
+I have a `main.go` file that uses the proto files in `pkg/models` to Marshal and Unmarshal a proto struct like this:

 ```
 // Convert to string